teriiehina/PMDate/README.md

 ## Credits

-Subscripting in Objective-C is the work of the LLVW team (I guess) NSDate is the work of Apple (according to NSDate.h)
+  - Subscripting in Objective-C is the work of the LLVW team (I guess)
+  - NSDate is the work of Apple (according to NSDate.h)
+  - The structure of this file is (very) strongly inspired from [this post](http://williamdurand.fr/2013/07/04/on-open-sourcing-libraries/)

 ## License